目录

 Specify non-obvious type annotations for local variables.

-This rule is currently experimental and not yet available in a stable SDK.
+This rule is currently experimental and available as of Dart 3.6.

 This rule has a quick fix available.